Nuclear Power in Canada

 A deep geological repository involves burying nuclear waste 500 to 1000 metres deep in the stable rock of the Canadian Shield, the large formation that extends northward across central and eastern Canada.
 The waste would be placed below the water table in containers packed in bentonite clay.
 The waste may consist of used fuel bundles or solidified high-level waste from reprocessing, sealed in copper or titanium containers.

 Early in 2007, NWMO stated that a final repository would probably be in Ontario, Quebec, New Brunswick or Saskatchewan, and host localities would need to volunteer for the role.
 The organisation designed a siting process and commenced technical and socio-economic assessment of potential candidate sites late in 2012.13 It expects within five years to narrow down 21 possibilities put forward by communities interested in hosting the repository to one or two.
 Of the 21, 15 are on the Canadian shield, 6 are sedimentary.
 The timeline will be determined by potential host communities, but NWMO expects to have a repository operating by 2035.
+At the end of 2013 four of the eight communities which had completed preliminary assessments will move on to more detailed studies, according to NWMO.
+These are Creighton in Saskatchewan, and Hornepayne, Ignace and Schreiber in Ontario.

 Low- and intermediate-level waste